 If you can crochet a rectangle, you can make this easy crochet top pattern!
 With very simple stitches and minimal counting, this lightweight top is a perfect mindless make to work on poolside.
-Get the free pattern in nine sizes below or purchase the ad-free, printable pdf for $2.99 here.
+Get the free pattern in nine sizes below or purchase the ad-free, printable pdf here.

 This easy crochet top pattern is part of a collaboration with Lion Brand Yarns.
 This post contains affiliate links.

 If like me, you shy away from most summer garments made of yarn (hot!), this easy crochet top pattern will make you think again!
 Made with flatteringly drapey yarn that’s also refreshingly light, this top is wearable all summer and layer-able all fall.

 This Easy Crochet Top Pattern Won’t Make Your Brain Hurt

 I’m all for learning new crochet skills, but holy cow, summertime with three kids including one newborn doesn’t seem to be the time to do it.Schedule’s are different, vacations are happening and every kid we know seems to be having a birthday party.

 I’ve found myself gravitating to simple projects lately that I can pick up and set down multiple times a day without getting confused about what I’m doing each time.
 This summer crochet pattern is easy enough to stitch along with as you travel from BBQ to beach.